Q. What is the difference between the Treetop Challenge Course and Zip Line Park?

 Q. Do I need to make reservations?

-A. It is MANDATORY to make reservations.
+A. Due to COVID-19 we are asking for reservations.
 We have a simple to use online reservation application for your use.

 Q. Do I have to fill out a waiver?